nikkh/Horus/README.md

 #### Inspection Functions

 Again simple.
 All it does is build and deploy the functions that analyse the state of your environment and calculate and report your scores.
 It is defined in [this workflow](/.github/workflows/inspection-functions.yaml).

+___If you run the three actions in the order described above (wait for the first to finsh before running the other two), then you should taking part in the challenge!
+If you sucessfully complete the getting started section then you gautomatically get 250 points and you are on your way to success!!___